common name: scentless plant bugs

 Figure 2.
 Nymphs of the Jadera bug, Jadera haematoloma (Herrich-Schaeffer), on a tree trunk in central Florida.
 Photograph by Ronald Sperry.

 Adults: Jadera haematoloma (with normal wings) has a length of 9.5 to 13.5 mm and width of 3 to 4 mm.
 The length of the shortwinged form (brachyptera) usually is 7 to 8 mm long.
-Jadera haematoloma adults are mostly black or brownish-black with reddish eyes and their orbits, ocelli, shoulders, and border area of abdomen.
+Jadera haematoloma adults are mostly black or brownish-black, but their eyes, orbits and ocelli are reddish, as are their shoulders and the borders of their abdomens.
 Jadera antica has a length 7.5 to 11 mm and a width 2.5 to 4.0 mm.
 Jadera antica is basically brownish-salmon in color, with some specimens more brownish, others more reddish; fuscous dots are abundant over the upper surface and on the sides of the thorax, eyes, sides of head, and shoulders.
 The abdomen is reddish with darker red spots.
 For more detailed technical descriptions or keys, consult Blatchley (1926), Gollner-Scheiding (1979), or Hoebeke and Wheeler (1982).
 For a broader understanding of Jadera and its relatives, consult Chopra (1967) and Schaefer and Chopra (1982).

 Figure 3.
 Adult Jadera bug, Jadera haematoloma (Herrich-Schaeffer).
 Photograph by Paul M. Choate, University of Florida.